Tassos Marinos Tassos Marinos Joomla Extensions

 }, 500);

-Note: Don't forget to wrap the Javascript code with the <script> tag in order to be parsed by the browser.
+Note: Don't forget to wrap the Javascript code with the <script> tag to be parsed by the browser.

-After finishing with the above guide, you can use the hidden field num_of_days in your Field Calculations.
+After finishing the above guide, you can use the hidden field num_of_days in your Field Calculations.

-Why does the field contain the previous value than the currently calculated one?
+Why does the field contain a previous value other than the currently calculated one?

-If you are using JavaScript to populate a hidden field which you then use in another field's calculation, you may find that the latter does not update its value as displays the previous value of the hidden field.
-This is caused due the calculations not running after you update the hidden field.
-You will need to trigger the calculations right after you change the value of the hidden field.
+If you use JavaScript to populate a hidden field, which you then use in another field's calculation, you may find that the latter does not update its value and displays the previous value of the hidden field.
+This is because the calculations do not run after you update the hidden field.
+You will need to trigger the calculations right after you change the hidden field's value.

 var el = document.querySelector("#input");